nkruk/calofilms/README.md

 This site features films recommended by Santiago Calori (@sancalori).

 ## Planned Features / Upcoming Fixes
+* Add filter functionality to display films by year of release asc o desc and running time.
-* Add magnifying glass icon to search.
+* Add a dialog alert to Auth error messages.
 * Add footer with github link and credits.
-* Add filter functionality to display films by year of release asc o desc and running time.
 * Add a withErrorHandler HOC to catch firebase 4xxs.
 * Add proper modal with backdrop to display error messages.
 * Add autosuggestion in search bar with added hidden field with keywords.